A Hessian-dependent functional with free boundaries and applications to mean-field games: Abstract

 \section{Abstract}

 \begin{spacing}{1.15} We study a Hessian-dependent functional driven by a fully nonlinear operator.
 The associated Euler-Lagrange equation is a fully nonlinear mean-field game with free boundaries.
 Our findings include the existence of solutions to the mean-field game, together with H\"older continuity of the value function and improved integrability of the density.
-In addition, we derive a free boundary condition and prove that the reduced free boundary is a set of finite perimeter.
-To conclude our analysis, we investigate a $\Gamma$-convergence scheme for the functional. \end{spacing}
+In addition, we prove the reduced free boundary is a set of finite perimeter.
+To conclude our analysis, we prove a $\Gamma$-convergence result for the functional. \end{spacing}

 \textbf{Keywords}: Hessian-dependent functionals, fully nonlinear mean-field games with free boundaries, regularity theory.

 \textbf{MSC2020}: 35B65; 35J35; 35R35; 35A01; 35Q89.